openstack/manila/doc/source/admin/shared-file-systems-crud-share.rst

 To create a file share in no share servers mode, you need to:

 #.
-To create a share, use :command:`manila create` command and
+To create a share, use :command:`openstack share create` command and
    specify the required arguments: the size of the share and the shared file system protocol. ``NFS``, ``CIFS``, ``GlusterFS``, ``HDFS``, ``CephFS`` or ``MAPRFS`` share file system protocols are supported.